-The Street Maintenance Division has developed and implemented BMPs for routine activities that have the potential to impact the storm drain system.
+The STR Street Maintenance Division has developed and implemented BMPs for routine activities that have the potential to impact the storm drain system.
 When performing asphalt maintenance and removal activities, employees are instructed to place debris and rubble directly into the bed of the dump truck as opposed to staging the material on the street or shoulder.
 Spraying activities are controlled such that overspray is minimal.
-Any material generated during equipment flushing or tool cleaning is disposed of properly.
+Any material generated during equipment flushing or tool cleaning must be disposed of properly.

 Materials generated during concrete removal and replacement are managed in a similar manner.
-When handmixing concrete, employees are instructed to ensure that excess water is not allowed to flow onto the pavement.
+When hand-mixing concrete, employees must ensure that excess water is not allowed to flow onto the pavement.
 The mobile mix truck and contractor ready mix trucks are required to utilize buckets to collect equipment cleaning water and excess concrete material for proper disposal.